Chery Tiggo 7: 2025 facelift (Global Tiggo 7 series / Chinese-market Tiggo 7 Plus)

-The second facelift was revealed in April 2024 during the 2024 Chery International Business Conference in Wuhu, Anhui, and will be marketed for the 2025 model year.
-It borrows the exterior design from the facelifted 2023 Plus models, but features a newly-redesigned front bumper, grille and rear fascia.
+The second facelift was revealed in April 2024 during the 2024 Chery International Business Conference in Wuhu, Anhui, and is marketed as a 2025 model year vehicle.
+It borrows the exterior design from the facelifted 2023 Plus models, but features a newly redesigned front bumper, grille and rear fascia.
 It debuted overseas in May 2024 as the Ebro S700 at the Madrid Car Experience in Spain, while Chinese models were launched on 1 November 2024 as the Tiggo 7 Plus.